The Graduate Student Open House

 The Department of Physics offers the opportunity for students to pursue a Ph.D. in many areas of experimental and theoretical physics.
 Entering students typically have undergraduate degrees in physics or related fields, and are drawn from among the most qualified applicants around the world.
 The department does not offer a terminal master's program; however, a student can specialize in physics in the master's program offered by the Physical Sciences Division.
 Information for applying to our Ph.D. program can be found here: Apply to Our Ph.D.
 Program

-The department also runs a small bridge to Ph.D. program.
-For a description of this program follow this link.
+The department also participates in a small bridge to Ph.D. effort.
+Information regarding that program can be found at this link.

 During the first year of the doctoral program, a student typically takes introductory graduate courses and usually serves as a teaching assistant.
 The student is encouraged to explore research opportunities.
 After admission to candidacy and identification of a research sponsor, the student begins dissertation research while completing course requirements.